 Jindai Botanical Park

 In addition to cherry blossom viewing, the Sakura Festival at Jindai Botanical Park often features a variety of cultural and educational activities related to Japanese flora and fauna.
-Visitors can participate in guided tours of the park’s gardens, attend workshops on gardening and flower arranging, and learn about the significance of cherry blossoms in Japanese culture.
+Visitors can participate in guided tours of the park’s gardens, attend workshops on gardening and flower arranging, and learn about the significance of cherry blossoms in Japanese culture or explore the nearby Jindaiji Temple, a historic site that adds cultural depth to the cherry blossom experience.

 Chidorigafuchi

 Chidorigafuchi is one of the most iconic cherry blossom viewing spots in Tokyo.
-Located near the Imperial Palace in the Chiyoda ward, Chidorigafuchi is a moat lined with hundreds of cherry trees.
-One of the most popular activities at Chidorigafuchi during Sakura season is rowing boat rentals.
+Located near the Imperial Palace, this iconic spot features a 700-meter-long moat lined with over 260 cherry trees, creating a mesmerizing tunnel of soft pink petals.

 In addition to boat rides, Chidorigafuchi offers walking paths along the moat, allowing visitors to leisurely stroll beneath the cherry trees and admire the blossoms at their own pace.
 This nighttime illumination adds an extra layer of enchantment to the already stunning scenery and provides a romantic setting for couples and photographers alike.